ABOUT NIRSUM

 “[The opioid crisis] is the most profound public health crisis facing the U.S. Food and Drug Administration and Americans… One of the critical ways the FDA can play a role is by encouraging more widespread innovation and development of medication for use in medication-assisted treatments (MAT)” - Former US FDA Commissioner Dr. Scott Gottlieb

-Nirsum is developing new medications for opioid use disorder (OUD), the most significant and neglected public health crisis the US has faced in a generation.
-OUD kills more Americans yearly then traffic fatalities, HIV at its peak, breast cancer, or cumulative combat deaths in Vietnam.
-It afflicts young adults disproportionately, in their prime, with fatalities averaging ~40 years of age.
-OUD is responsible for the recent drop in US life expectancy, seen for the first time in decades.
-The disease has flooded the national foster care system with the orphaned and near-orphaned children of affected parents.
-The strain on local, state, and national economies is overwhelming.
-In 2018 alone, OUD cost the US $696 billion according to the Council of Economic Advisors.
+Nirsum is developing new medications for opioid use disorder (OUD), the most significant, neglected public health crisis the US has faced in a generation.
+OUD kills more Americans yearly than traffic fatalities, HIV at its peak, breast cancer, or cumulative combat deaths in Vietnam.
+It disproportionately afflicts adults in their prime, with fatalities averaging ~40 years of age, the leading cause of death in young people.
+Even at Covid’s 2020 peak, 500% more young people perished from overdoses.
+As life expectancy has increased globally, of late it declined in the US as last seen only during World War I, driven largely by OUD.
+In 2020 opioid deaths compounded another ~30% over 2019.
+The disease has flooded the foster care system with the orphaned and near-orphaned children of afflicted parents.
+OUD cost the US >$1.5 trillion in 2020 alone.
+Strains from OUD are felt everywhere in US society — labor force participation, parental engagement, healthcare costs, crime rates, cultural polarization, etc.

-Already, the zeitgeist is shifting.
-Awareness, advocacy, and funding for OUD are growing.
-The epidemic was declared a Public Health Emergency in 2017.
-Resource commitments to fighting the disease have bipartisan consensus: the SUPPORT Act of 2019 passed 99 to 1 in the Senate.
-OUD is now seen as a serious and prevalent neuropsychiatric condition by the medical community, requiring new, effective treatments.
-In partnership with the National Institutes of Health (HEAL Initiative award UG3DA048234), Nirsum is aggressively working to fill the unmet need.
-Just as next-generation HIV therapies drove AIDS mortality down >70% from US epidemic peaks, largely through improving therapeutic compliance and adherence, Nirsum aims to help do as well for OUD.
+The urgency of this cause is increasingly recognized.
+OUD has been a US Public Health Emergency since 2017.
+Beating OUD remains a bipartisan imperative: the SUPPORT Act of 2019 passed 99 to 1 in the Senate.
+In cooperation with the National Institutes of Health (HEAL Initiative award UG3DA048234), Nirsum is all-in on the fight.
+Just as second-generation HIV therapies drove AIDS mortality down >70% from US epidemic peaks, our goal is to do the same for OUD.

 Nirsum Labs was founded in response to the US epidemic of opioid use disorder (OUD).